peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

- digits (these digits may begin with any number of zeros), or signaling NaN ("sNaN" /"-sNaN") followed by any number of digits (these digits may begin with any number of zeros), all where the letters can be any combination of basic uppercase and/or basic lowercase letters.</p> <p>All characters mentioned earlier are the corresponding characters in the Basic Latin range.
+ digits (these digits may begin with any number of zeros), or signaling NaN ("sNaN" /"-sNaN") followed by any number of digits (these digits may begin with any number of zeros), all where the letters can be any combination of basic uppercase and basic lowercase letters.</p> <p>All characters mentioned earlier are the corresponding characters in the Basic Latin range.
 In particular, the digits must be the basic digits 0 to 9 (U+0030 to U+0039).
  The sequence is not allowed to contain white space characters, including spaces.</p>

 **Parameters:**